-Pupil premium strategy statement - Oakley CE Junior School
+Pupil premium strategy statement

-This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our pupil premium pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for pupil premium pupils last academic year.